 - Microsoft Project

 - Intuit QuickBooks Point of Sale

 - MICROS Systems HSI Profits Series

 How do I Become a Food Preparation & Serving Worker Supervisor?

-Food Preparation and Serving Worker Supervisors Sector
+Below are examples of industries where Food Preparation and Serving Worker Supervisors work:

 Those thinking about becoming a Food Preparation and Serving Worker Supervisor might also be interested in the following careers: